zephyrproject-rtos/example-application/README.md

 # Zephyr Example Application

+This repository is based off of the zephyr example application repo https://github.com/zephyrproject-rtos/example-application.
+This repository has the following added feature.

+- Docker container to manage and isolate your workspace
+- west autocomplete

+# Zephyr Example Application

 This repository contains a Zephyr example application.
 The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
 Some of the features demonstrated in this example are: